 - Across all ages, study group children showed the strongest improvement in manipulative skills and a total overall improvement in all FMS.

 And the benefits extended well beyond the children’s physical skills.
-Educators in study centres who were given lesson plans and information on how to develop physical literacy said:
+Educators in study centres who were given lesson plans and information on how to engage children in physically active play and develop physical literacy said:

 - Children were better behaved, with fewer challenging behaviours.
 They got better at problem-solving, adapting to changes in routines, calming themselves in times of distress, and seemed more focused and able to concentrate on their tasks for longer periods.